► CAR drives the new Golf R hatch and estate

 How does the Golf R handle?

-Steering is very direct at 2.1 turns from lock to lock, but the variable-rate and variable-effort system actually relays a good range of road-to-palm feedback.
+The steering is very direct at 2.1 turns from lock to lock, but the variable-rate and variable-effort system actually relays a little road-to-palm feedback.
 Likewise, the brakes (cross-drilled discs up front) maintain a reassuring balance of Herculean stopping power, delicate dosage and seemingly infinite stamina.

-During the course of our two days together, the Golf R starts to feel like a friend.
+Spend an extended period of time with one, and the Golf R starts to feel like a friend.
 And like all friends, you’re aware that it has faults – mainly with the cabin that’s obsessed about you swiping, scrolling, zooming and talking to an art form, while all the driver wants is to have his commands converted into a job well done, with no delay and no distraction.
 We’ve griped about this infotainment system already.

 The in-cabin disappointments you can learn to live with.
 And it’s worth doing so, when the reward is a car that’s so good to drive.
 Become familiar with what the various drive modes can do and you get to experience the breadth and depth of the Golf R’s abilities.